Skip To Main Content

 In addition, she has had several publications and invited presentations on equity in schools, both locally and nationally, including Leading for Social Justice presented at the annual conference of the American Educational Research Association, Chicago, IL, with Dr. Colleen Capper, in 2007.

 Her personal life includes two sons who have been MMSD students from kindergarten through graduation.
-Her eldest son is now a teacher at Leopold, and her younger son is in college.
+Her eldest son is now a teacher at Lincoln, and her younger son is in college.

-Chelsey Tubbs (she/ella/nws), Deputy Associate Superintendent of Elementary Schools
+Chelsey Tubbs (she/ella/nws), Associate Superintendent of Elementary Schools

-With two decades of experience as an educator, Chelsey Tubbs has served in the role of Deputy Associate Superintendent of Elementary Schools for the past four years.
+With over two decades of experience as an educator, Chelsey Tubbs proudly serves as the Associate Superintendent of Elementary Schools for Emerson, Henderson, Lake View, Leopold, Lowell, Mendota, Muir, Orchard Ridge, Southside, and Thoreau elementary schools.
 In 2020, she was nominated for MMSD’s Excellence with Equity: Schools at the Center award.
-Her previous role in MMSD was as an elementary school improvement partner.
+Her previous role in MMSD was as the Deputy Associate Superintendent of Elementary Schools for the past four years and as an elementary school improvement partner.
 Born and raised in Beloit, Wisconsin, she fondly remembers playing high school athletics against Madison teams.

-Seventeen years ago, Madison became home for the Tubbs family.
-Her father led as the Chief of the Capitol Police, including during Act 10; her mother, a retired school nurse, devoted her time in supporting and leading community wide efforts for the treatment of mental health and substance use disorder (SUD); and two of her brothers graduated from Madison Memorial High School.
+Eighteen years ago, Madison became home for the Tubbs family and remains so.
+Her father led as the Chief of the Capitol Police, including during Act 10; and currently serves as the Director of Emergency Management for Dane County.
+Her mother, a retired school nurse, devotes her time in supporting and leading community wide efforts for the treatment of mental health and substance use disorder (SUD); and two of her brothers graduated from Madison Memorial High School.
 After graduating from Beloit College, she pursued her career in New York City, New York.
 She promised to return equipped with best practices in order to make a positive difference at home for all students, and especially historically marginalized communities.

-During her time in New York, Ms. Tubbs was a public school teacher, principal, and adjunct lecturer, working in the South Bronx, Harlem, and Brooklyn, in elementary (including preK) and middle schools.
+During her time in New York, Ms. Tubbs was a public school teacher, cooperating teacher, grade team leader, basketball coach, dean, instructional coach, assistant principal, principal, and adjunct lecturer, working in the South Bronx, Harlem, and Brooklyn, in elementary (including preK) and middle schools.
 As both a teacher and leader, she was recognized for eradicating achievement/opportunity gaps.
 She received awards and recognitions including being selected as a model Columbia University’s Teachers College classroom for Literacy Instruction.
 She was also a recipient of the New York City's Chancellor's Big Apple Award for Teacher Excellence, and was nominated for the Governor’s New York Empire State Excellence in Teaching Award.

 Ms. Tubbs holds an M.Ed. from Columbia University’s Teachers College in Education Leadership, an M.S. from Pace University in Early Childhood and Elementary Education, and a B.A. from Beloit College in Political Science and Education and Youth Studies.
 She is currently a doctoral student in the Urban Education Leaders Program at Columbia University’s Teachers College.